Coding the Proofs of Principia Mathematica in Coq

 In my dissertation, I defend a new version logical atomism.
 I first criticize the standard interpretation of Russell’s logical atomism as a search for logical atoms, and then I reinterpret it as a search for logical forms.
 I argue that logical atomists are term-busters, and they search for logical forms by taking apparent terms and busting them into non-term parts of formulas, just as is done in Principia Mathematica.

-A dissertation abstract is included in my CV.
+A longer dissertation abstract is available here.
 The chapter titles are as follows:

 - The Logical Atomism of Russell

 - The Archetype for Logical Atomism: Principia Mathematica

 - A Philosophy of Logic for Logical Atomism: Pure Logic